aleksha/data-analysis-tutorial/session-2/README.md

  * **p>1-alpha** - model doesn't discribe data
  * overwise model is consuistent with data

-For the chi2-fits a minimale chi2 per degrees of freedom shoul be close to unity.
+For the chi2-fits a minimale chi2 per degrees of freedom should be close to unity.
 Quantiles can be found in [Review of Particle Physics](http://pdg.lbl.gov/2018/reviews/rpp2018-rev-statistics.pdf).

 ### Toys for MLE

-For MLE method a shape of the likelihood distribution isn't known analitically.
+For MLE method a shape of the likelihood distribution isn't known analytically.
 It could be generated using toys:
  - toy samples are generated according fitted model
  - they are re-fitted with the model (at each re-fit a likelihood is computed)